davidhemphill/presenter/README.md

 $presentedUser = User::first()->present(ApiPresenter::class);
 ```

-Also, when using the `Presentable` trait, you can specify a default presenter using the `defaultPresenter` attribute on the Model and call `present` to use it:
+Also, when using the `Presentable` trait, you can specify a default presenter using the `defaultPresenter` attribute on the `Model` and then calling `present`:

 ```php
 class User extends \Illuminate\Database\Eloquent\Model